Best Nursing Pillow

-For example, the Editors' Choice Blessed Nest Organic Nesting is an all-natural pillow featuring a 100% organic cotton cover and internal filling of organic, pesticide-free buckwheat hulls.
+For instance, the Blessed Nest Organic Nesting is an all-natural pillow featuring a 100% organic cotton cover and an interior filling of organic, pesticide-free buckwheat hulls.
 Although this pillow costs double the price of some of the competition, some parents may feel the additional expense is acceptable for the all-natural materials.
 However, the Blessed Nest cover doesn't compare to the snuggly softness that polyester synthetic covers have like the Luna Lullaby.
-Also, many nursing pillows utilize internal foam for firm support, which is necessary for early infancy like the My Brest Friend Deluxe.
+Also, many nursing pillows utilize internal foam for firm support, which is necessary for early infancy, like the My Brest Friend Deluxe.
 Foam has other concerns, like off-gassing, depending on the type.
 Fortunately, My Brest Friend no longer uses flame retardants in their foam, and according to the Boppy website, Boppy has never used flame retardants (woohoo!).

-Motherhood is an unpredictable, emotion-filled ride full of learning and trial and error.
-You might nurse for a shorter time than you plan, or you might nurse longer than you ever thought possible, or maybe you never nurse for reasons you can't control.
-No matter what happens as you embark on your nursing adventure, you'll need support, and a nrusing pillow can be essential in providing the physical support to get the job done.
-So many choices make picking one more fun than ever, and using our guide can give you the details you need to make the right choice for you and your new little one.
+Motherhood is an emotion-filled ride, full of learning, as well as trial and error.
+Whether your breastfeeding dreams are cut short, or you nurse longer than you ever thought possible, you'll need support.
+A nursing pillow can be essential, providing physical support to get the job done.
+Let our review give you the details you need to make the right choice for you and your new little one.